mikaelsjovind/mikeysvensson.github.io/_posts/2016-12-18-display-images-in-a-folder-with-jekyll.md

 Jekyll has a site variable called [site.static_files](http://jekyllrb.com/docs/static-files/).
 A static file is a file that does not contain any YAML front matter.
 These include images, PDFs, and other un-rendered content.

 You can use this variable to display images you have in a specific folder.
-In the example I iterate over all files and only output the ones with /image/ in the file path.
+In this example I iterate over all files and only output the ones with /image/ in the file path.

 {% raw %}
 	{% for file in site.static_files %}